 What are the elements of cloud infrastructure?

 Servers are programmed devices providing services to customers.
-For instance, a web servers provide HTML files using the HTTP protocol.
+For instance, web servers provide HTML files using the HTTP protocol.
 Servers can be used differently with cloud deployment models.
-Within a managed Private Cloud users may choose to store data in a dedicated server.
+Within a managed Private Cloud users may choose to store data on a dedicated server.
 While public cloud users may use a multi-tenant model where the same server is used for multiple customers.

 Third-party providers need to build and maintain the infrastructure due to cloud computing being delivered over the internet.
 It requires a high bandwidth so continued maintenance is essential for uninterrupted connection for their customers.

-Rather than building on site data centres cloud storage enables customers to store and manage their data within off-site servers.
+Rather than building on-site data centres cloud storage enables customers to store and manage their data within off-site servers.
 They can then access the stored data via the internet, and integrate the data sources with other applications that are deployed within the same cloud.

 The role of Cloud Infrastructure in Cloud Computing

 Cloud infrastructure is the foundation of cloud computing.
 The cloud infrastructure provides the components, such as networks, data, servers, and virtualisation.
 A cloud service provider hosts those resources and delivers them to customers via the internet.
-Fulfilling customers needs via on-demand access.
+Fulfilling customers’ needs via on-demand access.

 Cloud Deployment Models

-Cloud architect models are the ways in which the cloud infrastructure services are delivered to customers.
+Cloud architect models are the ways in which cloud infrastructure services are delivered to customers.
 They all share similarities and components.

 A Public Cloud is mutually shared amongst different organisations via a multi-tenant environment.
 Customers pay for services and capabilities based on the infrastructure’s resources on a recurring basis.
 Somewhat like a monthly subscription.
-The organisations do no not own or manage the public cloud; a third-party provider does so.
+The organisations do not own or manage the public cloud; a third-party provider does so.

 A Hybrid Cloud is a mix of both Private and Public Cloud deployment models.
 An organisation can run specific sensitive workloads or applications in a Private cloud.
-At the same time also running systems and data in a Public cloud environment.
+At the same time also runs systems and data in a Public cloud environment.